Laish93/probabilistic_mpm/README.md

 # Probabilistic mineral prospectivity modelling with TAGI, BNNs, and MC Dropout

-This repository contains the code and resources for the article "Probabilistic mineral prospectivity modelling with tractable approximate Gaussian inference"
+This repository contains the code and resources for the article "Probabilistic mineral prospectivity modelling with tractable approximate Gaussian inference."

 # Installation and setup